-The drinking of alcoholic beverages has kept pace with human civilization and culture, and has always been a source of inspiration for literature, fine arts, music, drama, and dance.
+The drinking of alcoholic beverages has kept pace with human civilisation and culture, and has always been a source of inspiration for literature, fine arts, music, drama, and dance.
 Wine is a boundless source of meaning, magic, and wonder.

 The exhibition starts off with an interesting film which collects scenes from classic period movies showing the role of wine in people’s lives, and is laden with humor and emotion.